Compare the Best Electricity Rates in Texas for January 2023

 - Narrow your search by indicating your energy usage, what type of plans (fixed or variable rate), and how long of a commitment are you looking for.

 - Hit ‘View Plans’ and marvel at how much could you be saving on your next electric bill

-You will most likely see a large number of competitive energy rates, including information about the green energy content, cancellation fees (if any), and other relevant terms and conditions.
+You will most likely see many competitive energy rates, including information about the green energy content, cancellation fees (if any), and other relevant terms.
 It is always good to cross-check your great find with another resource to ensure you are not missing out on a better deal.
 You can shop for cheaper electricity in Texas by entering your zip code on our website.

 Don’t forget – know your usage!
-The offered electric rates are usually based on minimum usage requirement and therefore, whether you use on average 500 kWh or 1000 kWh makes a lot of difference.
+The offered electric rates are usually based on minimum usage requirements and therefore, whether you use on average 500 kWh or 1000 kWh makes a difference.
 You can find out your usage by looking at your electric bill.